-The School has regard to the DfE's statutory guidance Relationships Education, Relationships and Sex Education (RSE) and Health Education when making arrangements for and teaching Relationships Education and/or RSE.
+The School recognises the DfE's statutory guidance Relationships Education, Relationships and Sex Education (RSE) and Health Education when making arrangements for and teaching Relationships Education and/or RSE.

-Relationships Education and/or RSE forms part of the School's PSHE programme.
+Relationships Education and/or RSE form part of the School's PSHE programme.